This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a marine animal bite or sting diagnosed?

-Your caregiver will ask you to describe your symptoms and he will examine the injured area.
+Your healthcare provider will ask you to describe your symptoms and he will examine the injured area.
 Tell him all the details you know about the bite or sting, including when it occurred and if you saw what happened.
 He will check to see how deep the wound is and look for signs of infection.
 You may need the following:

 How is a marine animal bite or sting treated?